-This is when the child is so in love with teeny tiny collectible toys in foil packets that they incessantly beg their parents to drive them to the store and buy more.
+The "blind bag bug" is when the child is so in love with teeny tiny collectible toys in foil packets that they incessantly beg their parents to drive them to the store and buy more.
 They talk about these toys, and maybe even cards, non-stop.
-They are so obsessed they may even have you driving to the store for them, picking up a few extra packets to either surprise them or bribe them with for good behavior.
+They are so obsessed they may even have you driving to the store for them and picking up a few extra packets to either surprise them or use to bribe them for good behavior.

 Here's what can be done to keep everyone sane if the kids are obsessed with blind bag toys and cards.

 - Devise a storage plan.
 Find something to store the toys in.
 It could be a shoebox, zippered bag, tackle box, arts and crafts kit, display case, or a binder with trading card pages.
 Get something to protect this investment.
 Kids are careless, siblings get jealous, and these small toys are easily misplaced.

 - Consider buying pre-owned toys.
 Save money by purchasing hardly-used, out-of-the-packaging, collectible toys from on-line resellers like Ebay and Amazon.
 If there is a specific character your child wants, there is a chance you might be able to shop there and buy it outright.
 Will it cost more than getting lucky finding one at the store?
 Definitely.
 But it could save money in the long run if the kids are obsessed over one specific item.
 That is, unless it's the one-of-a-kind Gemma Stone Shopkin that was sold to benefit a charity for $21,500!